ecabanasv/ci-project-two/README.md

 ### Content

-- Thank you to kasia_ci from Code Institute for all the guidance in the slack channel #msletb-mar-2022.
+- Many thanks to kasia_ci from Code Institute for all the guidance and info well provided during these weeks in the slack channel #msletb-mar-2022.
-- Also thank you to channel #peer-code-review for the code suggestions.
+- Also thanks to channel buddies in #peer-code-review for the code suggestions.

 ### Images